 Combined with a sturdy tripod, slow shutter speeds can take your shoreside photography to the next level.
 Slow speeds will blur the motion of the waves.
 Even slower speeds will blur the movement of the clouds, too.

 The advantage is that your images will take on an ethereal, glassy quality like a fantasy world.
 Combine this technique with golden hour for images that are indeed out of this world.
-Here is more about Golden Hour photography and figuring out exactly what time provides the best lighting for photography.
+Here is more about the golden hour photography and figuring out exactly what time provides the best lighting for photography.

 To get the shutter speed as slow as possible, combine what you know about the exposure triangle and use low ISO (100 is an excellent place to start) and high f-stops (f/18 or f/22).